Skip to main content

 • Anemia, or low blood count, with a suspected intestinal bleeding site

-Several times over the course of my near quarter century career, an intelligent patient who has a good reason to have a colonoscopy declines to proceed with one and opts for nothing.]
+Several times over the course of my long career, intelligent patients who have good medical reasons to undergo colonoscopies decline to proceed opt for nothing.]

 Scene II